aomlomics/mitohelper/README.md

 # mitohelper

-<b>mitohelper</b> is a repository built to facilitate experimental design, alignment visualization, and reference sequence analysis in fish eDNA studies.
+**mitohelper** is a repository built to facilitate experimental design, alignment visualization, and reference sequence analysis in fish eDNA studies.
 It is useful for researchers who are interested in:

 - finding out whether mitochondrial reference sequences exist for specific fish species/taxonomy (`getrecord` command in `mitohelper.py`)
 - finding out which specific region of a mitochondrial gene has been sequenced (by aligning with a reference sequence) (`getalignment` command in  `mitohelper.py`)
 - using pre-formatted QIIME-compatible ribosomal RNA (12S or 12S+16S+18S) sequence and taxonomy databases for downstream analysis (available in the `QIIME-compatible` folder)